 PTE (Pearson): 59

 90 ECTS credits are required to complete the MA in International Peacebuilding, Security and Development Practice.
 Learners must complete four compulsory taught modules (35 credits in total) – Introduction to Peace Processes and Conflict Intervention; Theory and Practice of Mediation, Negotiation and Dialogue in Peace-building; Conflict, Development and Security; Research Methods, as well as one of Introduction to Development Theory and Practice or Political Economy of Development (10 credits).
 They can also choose from a number of elective modules to make up the remaining 15 taught credits.
-These address subjects such as human development and leadership, the environment and development, gender, facilitation, human rights and advocacy and the role of social movements in achieving change.
+These address subjects such as human development and leadership, the environment and development, gender, facilitation, human rights and advocacy, and the role of social movements in achieving change.

 In addition, MA learners complete a 30-credit research-based thesis.
 The Research Methods module and final research thesis are completed in their final year.
 Learners cannot commence their final research thesis without having successfully completed all taught modules.